How To Recognize The Signs Of Sensory Processing Disorder In Your Child

 They Want To Get Away From Strong Scents

-Smell is another sense that can be affected by sensory processing disorder.
+Smell is another sense that many children with sensory processing disorder have trouble with.

 Your child may be very sensitive to strong scents and consistently avoid or run from them.